Business insurance when you’re self employed

 Product liability insurance

-If goods you’ve made, sold or repaired either hurt or kill someone, or damage someone’s property, then you may have to pay compensation.
+If goods you’ve made, sold or repaired either hurt or kill someone, or damage someone’s property, then you might have to pay compensation.

 You could be held liable for the damage or injury caused by defects in your product design or manufacture even if you haven’t been negligent.
 If your business is in a particularly high-risk sector, such as food and drink, the toy or electrical industry, then you should give serious consideration to this.